learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 #### `flex`

-Using `flex-grow`, `flex-shrink`, and `flex-basis` in combination allows us to: one, set how much that element expands to fill space, two, set how much the element will shrink to fit, and three, how large the item is to start.
+Using `flex-grow`, `flex-shrink`, and `flex-basis` in combination allows us to: one, set how much that element expands to fill space; two, set how much the element will shrink to fit; and three, how large the item is to start.
 These three settings tend to go together, and because of this, CSS has provided a shorthand alternative to set all three: `flex`.
 The `flex` attribute can take three settings: